Tax Credits and Standard Rate Cut-Off Point (SRCOP)

 WHAT IS THE STANDARD RATE CUT-OFF POINT (SRCOP)

 An employee's Standard Rate Cut-Off Point (SRCOP) is the amount of their personal standard rate tax band 20%.
-For each pay period, tax is paid at the standard rate of 20% (for 2016) up to the SRCOP.
-For the balance of earnings above the SRCOP the higher rate of tax of 40% (for 2016) is applied.
+For each pay period, tax is paid at the standard rate of 20% (for 2017 and 2018) up to the SRCOP.
+For the balance of earnings above the SRCOP the higher rate of tax of 40% (for 2017 and 2018) is applied.

 Tax Credits and SRCOP: Example of SRCOP